 Wochengeld / Mutterschutz period

-Kinderbetreuungsgeld information in English explains the 2 models of maternity money – flatrate (even for those who haven’t worked in Austria) and the income based one for those who have worked here.
+Kinderbetreuungsgeld is the maternity leave money paid after the birth.
+There are 2 models – flatrate (even for those who haven’t worked in Austria) and the income based one for those who have worked here.
 See also the Family Services Guide at the top of this page.
 There is also more info in English here and here.

-AK – Abeiterkammer Steiermark offer expert advice on Wochengeld, Kinderbetreuungsgeld and Karenz, employment rights, job protection etc. They can offer individual consultations.
+AK – Abeiterkammer Steiermark also offer expert advice on Wochengeld, Kinderbetreuungsgeld and Karenz, employment rights, job protection etc and they can offer individual consultations in person.
 They also have a useful booklet in German.
 Keep an eye out for one of their info events where they offer breakfast and you can visit different stands for information.

 Try to find a midwife as soon as you can as they often book up!
 If you plan to give birth in a public hospital, the birth is covered by the midwife on duty but if you want to take your own midwife for a birth in a private hospital this will be need to be paid privately.
 You can search for one here to find one that takes your insurance (there are also lots of recommendations in the ‘Women in Graz’ facebook group mentioned below).
 You can also try contacting privates one as they sometimes offer the free services that are covered by your health insurance – one hour consultation between the 18 and 22nd week of pregnancy and several home visits in first 8 weeks after birth.
 Otherwise some other services can be refunded up to 80% by your health insurance.
 You can see details on what is covered and not covered here, including the useful graphic below (the green boxes are covered).

 There are several midwife centers in Graz where you can find a midwife, and they also offer birth preparation courses for before and after birth as well as other services.